argonjs/design-tools/_aframe/part03.md

    <a-entity css-object="div: #mydiv" scale="0.01 0.01 0.01" rotation="0 0 0" position="0 0 0.5"></a-entity>
 {% endhighlight %}

-The main thing to notice is that the `css-object` component takes a div as its parameter.
-You see the div id is `#mydiv` and `mydiv` is defined as the id of the div shown in the code above: it is the div that holds the text `Argon<br>+<br>+Aframe`.
-That is the div that will be transformed into a 3D CSSObject, which means that it will be rendered in the 3D space with the scale, rotation, and relative positions indicated by the other components in the tag.
+Notice that the `css-object` component takes a div as its parameter.
+You see the div id is `#mydiv`.  `mydiv` is defined as the id of the div shown in the code above: it is the div that holds the text `Argon<br>+<br>+Aframe`.
+The effect of this component is that the div that will be transformed into a 3D CSSObject, which means that it will be rendered in the 3D space with the scale, rotation, and relative positions indicated by the other components in the tag.

-A note about size: The CSS elements are sized such at 1 units (1px in this example) is 1 meter, so conventionally sized CSS elements will be huge.
+A note about size: The CSS elements are sized such that 1 unit (1px in this example) is 1 meter, so conventionally sized CSS elements will be huge.
 The CSS class `boxface` above is 90 pixels by 90 pixels, which would translate to 90 meters by 90 meters.
-The CSSObject has been scaled to .01 in all dimensions, which brings the box down to .9 meters in height and width.'
+The CSSObject has therefore been scaled to .01 in all dimensions, which brings the box down to .9 meters in height and width.'